Node0/walk-with-me--climbing-gear/README.md

-# 🏔️⛏️ Walk With Me — Climbing Gear
+# Walk With Me: Climbing Gear

 > *"Every ascent requires tools.
 Some you forge, some you find, others you inherit. "* This repo contains the gear we packed for the climb."*